 Otherwise known as the cervical spine, the neck has seven small vertebrae and starts at the base of the skull.
 Amazingly, the full weight (mostly averaging around 5-6 kg) of the head is supported by the cervical spine and surrounding tissues.

 The cervical spine makes it possible for the head to move in nearly every direction.
 Unfortunately, this flexibility also makes the neck more prone to injury and pain in many cases.

 The susceptibility of the neck to injury can be attributed to a combination of factors.
 Of course accidents or falls with blows to the head or body can lead to injury and dysfunction of the cervical spine or nearby tissues.

 Car accidents or sports injuries with fast, jerking head or neck movements may also lead to whiplash that may lead to chronic issues of the spinal joints and soft tissues (muscles, tendons, ligaments and fascia).

-However, the vast majority of patients we see with neck pain are often suffering from poor biomechanics brought on by our everyday lives.
+However, the vast majority of patients we see with neck pain, looking for a chiropractor Singapore, are often suffering from poor biomechanics brought on by our everyday lives.
 Our body slowly accumulates stress from our daily repetitive movements, prolonged sitting, poor posture, and too much time on our handphones as primary examples.

 In essence, chiropractic care is an excellent non-surgical treatment alternative that can be used to treat neck pain and its related symptoms.
 Doctors of Chiropractic (DC) treat different kinds of cervical (neck) conditions including: